-The recognition of individual winners or honorees shall occur at the Senior Awards Ceremony and will include Valedictorians, Gold Seal Bearers, Silver Seal Bearers, Department and Scholarship Winners.
-To be recognized at the Senior Awards Ceremony, all awards must be provided to the Counseling Office, in writing, no later than May 1 of each year.
-Information about additional winners received after May 1 and before May 10, shall only be listed in the program.
+The recognition of individual winners or honorees shall occur at the Senior Awards Ceremony and may include Valedictorians, Department and Scholarships Winners.
+To be considered for recognition at the Senior Awards Ceremony, all awards must be provided to the Counseling Office, in writing, no later than May 1 of each year.
+Information about additional winners received after May 1 and before May 10, may only be listed in the program.